Connect with others who understand.

 Physical and Occupational Therapy

 Physical therapy, stretching, and exercise can help preserve range of motion, reduce pain, and improve strength and balance.
-Occupational therapy and prescribed technical supports, such as a brace, may also help a person with AS or DISH perform everyday tasks.
+Occupational therapy and prescribed technical supports such as a brace may also help someone with AS or DISH perform everyday tasks.

 Medications

 There are many medications available to treat AS.
-Over-the-counter nonsteroidal anti-inflammatory drugs (or NSAIDs) can help manage mild to moderate pain during flare-ups.
+Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) can help manage pain and stiffness from both conditions.

 For both conditions, corticosteroid injections are also helpful for reducing pain in the short term.